QuickBooks Blog

 Using your W-2 job to lower your quarterly taxes

 If you have a mix of income sources, including a W-2 job and freelance work, you can use your W-2 job to help lower your quarterly taxes.
-One way to do this is by increasing your tax withholdings from your W-2 income through a new Form W-4.
+You can do this by increasing your tax withholdings from your W-2 income using Form W-4.

-However, note that using your W-2 job to lower your quarterly taxes through increased withholdings may be inaccurate.
-It's possible to over-withhold or under-withhold, leading to potential tax implications.
-You may want to consult with a tax advisor to ensure you make the best decision for your individual circumstances.
+However, note that using your W-2 job to lower quarterly taxes through increased withholdings may be inaccurate.
+You could accidentally over-withhold or under-withhold, which may create tax complications.
+Consider consulting with a tax advisor to ensure you make the best decision for your individual circumstances.

 Filing taxes when you have both a W-2 and 1099